gcsosso/SOAP_GAS/README.md

 [scikit-learn](https://scikit-learn.org/stable/).
 Cross-validation is generally recommeneded (particularly when dealing with small dataset) in orde to ensure the reproducicibility of the Score.
-When dealing with regression problems, the Score involves the mean squared error (MSE) and the Pearson correlation coefficient (PCC) for both training and test test, whilst for classification problems the Score is based on the Matthews correlation coefficient (MCC) - see Ref.<REF> for the details.
+When dealing with regression problems, the Score involves the mean squared error (MSE) and the Pearson correlation coefficient (PCC) for both training and test test, whilst for classification problems the Score is based on the Matthews correlation coefficient (MCC).

 A certain number (`bestSample`, see the input reference below) of Individuals is then chosen according to their Score, together with a usually smaller number (`luckyFew`, see the input reference below) of Individuals notwithstanding